mtwb47/suckless/README.md

 This dwm install is based on the Material Ocean theme.

+NOTE!!!! ---> If you'd like Matt's Purple or Gruvbox rice, you can get them by changing to the branches made for those rices.
+(Named purple and gruv)

 ## Dependencies
 * git (to download this repo)
 * make (base devel in Arch)